 Detailed View of New Jersey Certification Process: All Certificates

 New Jersey certification is required for any professional staff member employed in New Jersey public schools or in any institution under the supervision of the New Jersey Department of Education, including charter schools and educational facilities within the Department of Corrections, Juvenile Justice Commission and the Department of Human Services.
-New Jersey’s Office of Licensure and Credentials works under the authority of the State Board of Examiners which is the educator licensing agency in New Jersey.
+New Jersey’s Office of Certification and Induction works under the authority of the State Board of Examiners which is the educator licensing agency in New Jersey.

 All regulations governing the licensing and certification of educators can be found in the New Jersey Administrative Code, Chapter 6A:9, which is adopted by the New Jersey State Board of Education.
 In addition, some rules relating to licensing are covered in statute (i.e., they have been passed as law by the state legislature).